-Rosa and Mike greeted us upon our arrival and after a quick stop to get our harnesses, helmets and gloves, we went for an uphill walk to start whizzing our way down through various lines of speed and distance.
+Our guides Rosa and Mike greeted us upon our arrival and after a quick stop to get our harnesses, helmets, and gloves, we went for an uphill walk to start whizzing our way down through various lines of speed and distance.

 How does a Zipline in Fiji stack up to others?

-You will be completely satisfied with the amount of time in the rainforest.
+You will be completely satisfied with the amount of time in the Fiji rainforest.

 Zip Fiji offers 8 ziplines over an impressive rainforest canopy with just enough length and speed to give you a thrill.